dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/format-specification.md

 -  [MinQuietZoneWidth](#MinQuietZoneWidth)

-    Specifies the minimum width of the barcode quite zone
+    Specifies the minimum width of the barcode quiet zone

 -  [ModuleSizeRangeArray](#ModuleSizeRangeArray)